 Dressing in the Titan Physical Education Uniform is not part of a student’s grade, it is an EXPECTATION!
 If a student is not in the appropriate physical education uniform, then he/she will not be allowed to participate for the day; thus, the student will lose his/her participation points.
-As long as appropriate shoes are worn, he/she may earn his/her warm-up points and points for being on-time to class.
-If a fitness test is missed it may not be made up and a zero (0) will be recorded in the gradebook.
+As long as appropriate shoes are worn, he/she may earn his/her warm-up points.
+If a fitness test is missed it may not be made up and zero (0) will be recorded in the grade book.

 In PowerSchool if you go to the attendance screen, a "Z" should be marked for your child's physical education class if he/she was NOT dressed in the proper PE uniform.
 However, please note that a tardy would override a non-suit.
 You should also receive an auto-dialer call stating that your child was not dressed for PE.
 This year, I will also be attempting to stamp the student's planner stating that the student was not dressed for PE.